spryker/opentelemetry-installer/README.md

 - Verify the Deploy File:
     - Review changes in the deploy (image) file (deploy.yml by default) to ensure that required image is in use and all extensions are enabled.
-    - Confirm that the `blackfire` and `opentelemetry` extensions are not enabled simultaneously.
+    - Confirm that the `blackfire` and `otel` extensions are not enabled simultaneously.

 - Verify Install file:
     - Check that install file has required section to run `vendor/bin/console open-telemetry:generate` command.